jonaskay/flashover-middleman/source/2018-08-17-solving-click-uncertainty-with-important.html.markdown

 Do you know what makes your app’s user experience seem easy, seamless, and enjoyable?
 Knowing which UI elements are clickable.
 And knowing what's not clickable.

-When you’re not 100% confident about which UI elements are links and buttons, you are experiencing *click uncertainty*.
+As a user, when you’re not 100% confident about which UI elements are links and buttons, you are experiencing *click uncertainty*.

 Here are two symptoms of click uncertainty: You open up a page and can’t instantly identify the things you can click on.
 You try to click a heading thinking it’s a link.